Looking for the absolute best things to do in North Georgia? I’ve got tons of ideas for you!

 14. Tesnatee Gap Trail to Cow Rock Mountain

 If you are looking to do a small part of the AT to a beautiful viewpoint over mountain ridges and valleys, the Tesnatee Gap Trail to Cowrock Mountain is a great trail for you.

 After climbing just over a mile on a fairly steep trail, the summit is a smooth rock overlook.

 The trailhead is accessible from the Richard Russell Scenic Parkway near Helen, Georgia.

 Tallulah Gorge State Park has one of the most epic landscapes in the state – a river cutting through a 1000 foot deep gorge, which feels like you’re in a small mountain valley when you’re in it.
 It offers a chance to enjoy landscapes and terrain not usually available in the southern United States.

 There are several trails in the Tallulah Gorge state park, and most visitors do either the North Rim, the South Rim, the Hurricane Falls loop, or the Gorge Floor trail.

 While the views from the Rim Trails and the Hurricane Falls loop are fantastic, if you want a bit of an adventure, do the Gorge Floor trail!

-To hike the Gorge floor, you’ll need to get one of the 100 permits issued each day, and then hike along parts of the Rim trail and Hurricane Falls trail, descending over 500 stairs, crossing the suspension bridge over the river, until you reach the canyon floor.
+To hike the Tallulah Gorge Floor Trail, you’ll first need to get one of the 100 permits issued each day.
+Then, you’ll hike along parts of the Rim trail and Hurricane Falls trail, descending over 500 stairs, crossing the suspension bridge over the river, until you reach the canyon floor.